csernakakos/blog-API/README.md

 [Full project description](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs/lessons/blog-api)

 ## Next steps
-Next, uncomment postRouter routes.
-Create basic postController functions.
-Create Post model.
+Carry on with Comments and Post > relatedUserID.

-Then, carry on with Comments and User.
+## Overview
 The Blog API is a REST API with 2 frontends:
 - One for anyone to read blog posts and add comments
 - One for the blog owner to: